 Biopsies and scope insertion procedures such as endoscopies.
 Reconstructive surgery that is needed because of an injury, infection or other illness.
 Sexual reassignment surgery if medically necessary.
 Outpatient surgical center services and supplies.
 Whose services are covered?
 Hospital.
 Ambulatory surgical centers.
 Surgical suite.
 Provider's office.
 Services provided by a surgeon.
 What is excluded?
-(Premera HMO pays 0%) anesthesia for endoscopies, colonoscopies and sigmoidoscopies unless medically necessary when specific medical conditions and risk factors are present.
+(Premera HMO pays 0% Removal of excess skin or fat related to either weight loss surgery or the use of drugs for weight loss.
+The use of an anesthesiologist for monitoring and administering general anesthesia for endoscopies, colonoscopies and sigmoidoscopies unless medically necessary when specific medical conditions and risk factors are present.
 Cosmetic surgery.
 Related benefit information See Mastectomy and Breast Reconstruction for those covered services.
 For preventive colonoscopy benefits, see Preventive Care.
 For gender affirming surgery benefits, see Gender Affirming Care.
 For organ, bone marrow, or stem cell transplant procedure benefits, see Transplants.
 See Hospital for your facility cost share amounts.

-[Temporomandibular Joint Disorders Care (TMJ)]
+Temporomandibular Joint Disorders Care (TMJ)